MHamzaS45/Bedrock-Finance-Agent/README.md

 ### Process

-In this project, I will build a financial advisor agent using Amazon Bedrockt that reads your spending data, categorizes expenses, calculates budgets, and generates visual charts, all through natural language conversation.
+In this project, I  built a financial advisor agent using Amazon Bedrock that reads your spending data, categorizes expenses, calculates budgets, and generates visual charts, all through natural language conversation.

 ### Key services and concepts